gorilla-devs/ferium/README.md

 ### Upgrading Mods

-> Warning: upgrading will empty your output directory before downloading mods
+## _Warning: Upgrading will empty the output directory before downloading your mods!_

 Now after adding all your mods, run `ferium upgrade` to download all of them to your output directory.
 This defaults to `.minecraft/mods`, where `.minecraft` is the default Minecraft resources directory.
 You don't need to worry about this if you play with Mojang's launcher (unless you changed the resources directory).